Welcome to today's edition of the Rush 24-7 podcast.

 It's fun to read that.

-We got plenty of Operation Chaos stuff.
+We've got plenty of Operation Chaos stuff.

-Uh it's it just keeps adding up.
+It just keeps adding up.

 It just keeps piling up.

-Now the drive-by's, you know, we told you yesterday that in their budget meetings every morning as they decide what the news is gonna be, they have to be figuring out ways that they can explain all this massive late uh Republican crossover registration to the Democrat Party without mentioning Operation Chaos.
+Now the drive-bys, you know, we told you yesterday that in their budget meetings every morning as they decide what the news is going to be, they have to be figuring out ways that they can explain all this massive late Republican crossover registration to the Democrat Party without mentioning Operation Chaos and without mentioning you, without mentioning me.

-Um Chris Matthews said he thinks I'm delusional if I think I'm having any impact on any of this.
+Last night on some of the cable networks, Chris Matthews said he thinks I'm delusional if I think I'm having any impact on any of this.

-Meanwhile, the Democrats are asking, what the hell is Howard Deanworth?
+Meanwhile, the Democrats are asking, what the hell is Howard Dean worth?

-How come Howard Dean, the chairman of our party can't stop any of this?
+How come Howard Dean, the chairman of our party, can't stop any of this?

-She's six points ahead of Obama.
+Now she's six points ahead of Obama.

-Uh she was one point ahead yesterday.
+She was one point ahead yesterday.

 And I think I want to start with that today.

-We'll get to the uh McCain stuff.
+We'll get to the McCain stuff.

-You believe this?
+Did you believe this?

-I came here with the biggest frown on his face.
+He came here with the biggest frown on his face.

 And he didn't say, just read this, just read this.